 How do I book my child’s vaccinations?

-You may book your vaccinations online with our practice nurse, Bridget King.
-She runs a comprehensive, dedicated vaccination clinic, including a growth check and developmental milestone review.
+You may book your vaccinations online with our practice nurses, Bridget King and Denise Robinson.
+They run a comprehensive, dedicated vaccination clinic, including a growth check and developmental milestone review.
 Please book your appointment online via Automed or phone reception on 7228 5818.

 When are the flu (influenza) vaccinations available?

 We do not have any private supply available.
 Please attend a local pharmacy to receive these.

 Government funded medically at risk flu vaccinations are currently available.
 We do not have any flu clinics running, please phone reception on 7228 5818 to discuss booking in your flu vaccination.